 Step 4:

-Once the database connection is created, then you will see the connection details as shown below,
+Once the database connection is established, the connection details will be visible.

 public class Employee